KaileyLiou/sigma-orionis-dbnets/README.md

 ## Running the Analysis

-1. Install the required Python packages.
+1. Install the required Python packages
-2. Update the file paths in the notebook to match your local directory.
+2. Update the file paths in the notebook to match your local directory
-3. Run the notebook from top to bottom.
+3. Run the notebook from top to bottom

 The notebooks will generate the comparison figures used in the research poster.